Overview

 • Physical health and medical conditions.
 Conditions such as cancer, hyperthyroidism, multiple sclerosis, and chronic pain can increase depression risk.

 • Sleep.
-Poor sleep quality can impair emotional regulation and contribute to the development or worsening of depression symptoms.
+Poor sleep quality can impair emotional control and contribute to the development or worsening of depression symptoms.

 • Nutrition quality.
 Eating patterns may impact depression risk.
 For example, consuming plenty of fruits, vegetables, and whole grains may be associated with a reduced risk of depression.
 In contrast, consuming lots of processed animal products, added sugars, and refined grains may be associated with an increased risk of depression.